vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 which is inconsistent with our initial stipulation that `P:Dιˉ`.

-So, we can infer that `P :: Dξ P` is false — `P :: (Dξ P)⊥`.
+So, we can infer that `P::(DΞ P)` is false — `P::(DΞ P)⊥`.

 Now, to reproduce the paradox, we need to get this to produce another inconsistency:

 <div>
-?> P :: (Dξ P)⊥ <br>
+?> P :: (DΞ P)⊥ <br>
-→ P t̂ (Dξ t̂ P)⊥ι <br>
+→ P t̂ (DΞ t̂ P)⊥ι <br>
-→ P t̂ (Dξ t̂)⊥ι <br>
+→ P t̂ (DΞ t̂)⊥ι <br>
-→ P Dξ⊥ι t̂ t̂⊥ι <br>
+→ P DΞ⊥ι t̂ t̂⊥ι <br>
-→ P Dξ⊥ι Pι <br>
+→ P DΞ⊥ι Pι <br>
-→ P (Dξ⊥ιτ P)ι <br>
+→ P (DΞ⊥ιτ P)ι <br>
-→ P :: Dξ⊥ξ P <br>
+→ P :: DΞ⊥Ξ P <br>
 </div>
 {: .quote .example}
 Example (10.8.8)
 {: .examplecaption}

-But, notice how the previously paraconsistent  `P::P⊥; P::P` now resolves into one with distinct partitioners: `P::(Dξ P)⊥; P::(Dξ⊥ξ P)`.
+But, notice how the previously paraconsistent  `P::P⊥.
+P::P` now resolves into one with distinct partitioners: `P::(DΞ P)⊥.
+P::(DΞ⊥Ξ P)`.
 This successfully perserves a classical form of consistency, so long as the partitioning type is completely realized in its basis.

 On the other hand, this means we can only talk determinately about whether `P` applies—i.e. whether a given type fails to be self-realizing—with regards to only a subset of the universe of types.
-What if we want to ask, e.g., whether or not `Dξ P` fails to self-occur?
-We can do this by defining a larger type `F` that occurs in `Dξ P`, but is still too small to include `P`, and then constructing `Fξ P`.
+What if we want to ask, e.g., whether or not `DΞ P` fails to self-occur?
+We can do this by defining a larger type `F` that occurs in `DΞ P`, but is still too small to include `P`, and then constructing `FΞ P`.

-And, we can repeat this question for `Fξ P` by defining an even larger (but still not too large) type `G`.
+And, we can repeat this question for `FΞ P` by defining an even larger (but still not too large) type `G`.
 And, we can repeat this too, *ad infinitum*, each time getting closer and closer to the unpartitioned type `P`, without ever quite reaching it.